shamsbayzid/mimic-cdm/README.md

 >  **This implementation is under active development and is not at all ready to be used for general purpose.** We have made this repository public so that people can contribute to this effort.
 We have uploaded the SQL queries, and we appreciate your suggestion to improve the ETL implementation.

 ## Mapping
-Here we list the MIMIC II source tables that we have used to generate a OMOP CDM v.5 target table.
+Here we list the MIMIC II source tables that we have used to generate OMOP CDM v.5 target tables.

 | Target Table     | MIMIC II Source Tables
 | --------|---------